BookingSync/channel-api-docs/content/guides/rentals-synchronization.md

 end
 ~~~

-In controller you can use this scope like:
+In controller you can use this scope to filter rentals:

 ~~~ruby
   # `by_availabilities` scope was described above